 Tag Archives: jewish

-The 16-disc set of over 38 hours of programming examines both Judaism and Christianity.
-The series explores the mysteries and hidden facts about the history of the Bible.
-Three discs offer some of the most famous biblical stories from both the Old and New Testament.
+The 16-disc set, spanning over 38 hours of programming, examines both Judaism and Christianity.
+The series explores the mysteries and hidden facts of the Bible’s history.
+Three discs offer some of the most famous biblical stories from both the Old and New Testaments.
 Also featured are 12 programs about the most famous biblical figures, and the screen format is both widescreen and full screen.

 Includes the following DVDs: